-The Coast Guard is proposing a two-phase standard for the allowable concentration of living organisms in vessels' ballast water discharged in U.S. waters.
-The Coast Guard is currently drafting responses to public comments and is preparing the final rulemaking for publication.
-The Coast Guard is anticipating publication of the Final Rule in April 2011.
+The Coast Guard's 2009 Notice of Proposed Rulemaking proposed a two-phase standard for the allowable concentration of living organisms in vessels' ballast water discharged in U.S. waters.
+On November 11, 2011, the Office of Management and Budget began an inter-agency review of the Coast Guard's Interim Final Ballast Water Discharge Standard rulemaking.
+The Coast Guard intends to publish the Interim Final Rule in the spring of 2012.